There is no cure. Getting treated early can help a child learn to cope. Teachers, tutors, and learning specialists can help. Choices may be:

-Remediation is a way of teaching that helps people with dyslexia to learn language skills.
-It uses the following concepts:
+Remediation is a way of teaching language skills.
+Some methods are:

-Compensatory strategies are ways to work-around the effects of dyslexia.
-They include:
+Compensatory strategies are ways to work-around the problems caused by dyslexia.
+Some methods are:

 - Audio taping classroom lessons, homework assignments, and texts

 - Sitting in the front of the classroom

 - Using a computer with spelling and grammar checks

 - Having more time to complete homework or tests